zephyrproject-rtos/zephyr/doc/reference/usermode/syscalls.rst

 arguments passed via registers is limited to six for all architectures.
-Additional arguments will need to be passed in an array in the source memory space, which needs to be treated as untrusted memory in the handler function.
+Additional arguments will need to be passed in an array in the source memory space, which needs to be treated as untrusted memory in the verification function.
 This code (packing, unpacking and validation) is generated automatically as needed in the stub above and in the unmarshalling function.